Can Mendy resolve Chelsea's Kepa problem? New goalkeeper leaves record signing with no more room for error | Goal.com

 Acquiring Mendy, then, should help.
 He has played with far greater consistency and quality over the past two seasons than Kepa.

-Indeed, Cech and Christophe Lollichon, the former Rennes goalkeeper and goalkeeping coach, have been hugely impressed with the 28-year-old's performances for Reims and Rennes and it was they that advised Chelsea to bid for the Senegal international.
+Indeed, Cech and Christophe Lollichon, the former Rennes goalkeeper and goalkeeping coach, have been hugely impressed with the 28-year-old's performances for Reims and Rennes and it was those two that advised Chelsea to bid for the Senegal international.

-According to Opta's expected goals metric, Mendy has prevented 3.1 more goals than he should have last season, while Kepa conceded 10.7 more than he should have.
+According to Opta's expected goals metric, Mendy had prevented 3.1 more goals than he should have last season, while Kepa conceded 10.7 more than he should have.

 Of course, Mendy will need time to adapt to a new league and a new country, as well as the fact that he will be under pressure to prove himself worthy of being Chelsea's No.1.